 Sweatshop Free Sussex - Sweatshop Free Sussex aims to persuade the university to join Electronics Watch and to raise awareness of workers’ rights abuses in the electronics industry.

-Sussex on Ecosia - To make Ecosia the default search engine for Sussex University
+Ecosia on Campus - Campaigning to make Ecosia the default search engine for the University of Sussex.

 Decolonise Sussex - To empower all students through an education that recognises all knowledge as equally valid, undermines society’s inequalities, and brings students to an awareness required to be leaders in driving necessary change.